franknmungai/react-hackathon/docs/01-introduction.md

 In this tutorial, we will be creating a chess game that allows players to play online, and even communicate with each other through video chat.
 This will make it a truly live game experience.

-This tutorial is perfect for beginner learners with a good understanding of fundamental concepts in JavaScript, functions, variables, conditionals etc. No knowledge on React and Node.js will be required.
+This tutorial is perfect for beginner learners with a good understanding of fundamental concepts in JavaScript, functions, variables, conditionals etc.
+Basic HTML and CSS knowledge is also needed to follow along No knowledge on React and Node.js will be required.
 Theses will be explained along the way.

 ## Techonologies